Kirik516/Stratagy_pattern/README.md

 # Stratagy_pattern
-This is Strategy pattern realization.
+This is Strategy pattern realization with Qt5 pro-file.